Is your nose sore from blowing? Here are seven natural sore nose remedies that will soothe the raw chapped skin around your nose.

 Prevention is always better than cure and the tips below will help you avoid a chapped nose.

 First, avoid scratchy tissue and use soft tissues instead.
 Some tissues are super-soft and they are infused with aloe vera.
-Pat your nose instead of blowing when possible to reduce rawness.
+Pat your nose instead of blowing when possible to reduce rawness and avoid getting a sore nose from blowing.

 Alternatively, use hankies.
 In my opinion, THE BEST hankies are ones made from old flannel sheets or shirts.
 The cotton is soft and worn, making them gentle on the nose as well as being absorbent.
 If you want to make some hankies, check out this DIY hanky tutorial from an old shirt.